acmo0/write-up/FCSC_2021/write-up-fcsc2021.md

 ### Challenge description :
 *This destroyes the RSA cryptosystem.*
 ### Resolution :
-So, we have to files which are :
+So, we have two files which are :
 1. **output.txt**
 ```
 e = 65538